Industrial espionage: Industrial espionage as part of US foreign policy

+Seizure and Acquisition of Foreign Patents (World War II and Post-War Era)

+A significant, state-sponsored transfer of technology occurred during and after World War II, when the U.S. government formally seized patent rights from Axis powers like Germany and Italy.
+This was followed by programs such as the Technical Industrial Intelligence Committee (TIIC) under the Department of Commerce, which actively dispatched missions to Europe—particularly Germany—to investigate, document, and acquire technical processes and patents.
+This systematic effort also extended to Allied nations; financially exhausted European countries, including the United Kingdom, were often compelled to make 'voluntary transfers' of intellectual property as a condition for aid or loans.
+Historians have argued that this large-scale acquisition of foreign intellectual property was a key factor in the post-war technological and industrial ascendancy of the United States, which subsequently licensed much of this Intellectual Property back to European firms.

 Israel's economic espionage in the United States

 Israel has an active program to gather proprietary information within the United States.
 These collection activities are primarily directed at obtaining information on military systems and advanced computing applications that can be used in Israel's sizable armaments industry.

 Israel was accused by the US government of selling US military technology and secrets to China in 1993.

 In 2014 American counter-intelligence officials told members of the House Judiciary and Foreign Affairs committees that Israel's current espionage activities in America are "unrivaled".

 Use of computers and the Internet

 Personal computers

 Computers have become key in exercising industrial espionage due to the enormous amount of information they contain and the ease at which it can be copied and transmitted.
 The use of computers for espionage increased rapidly in the 1990s.
 Information has commonly been stolen by individuals posing as subsidiary workers, such as cleaners or repairmen, gaining access to unattended computers and copying information from them.
 Laptops were, and still are, a prime target, with those traveling abroad on business being warned not to leave them for any period of time.
 Perpetrators of espionage have been known to find many ways of conning unsuspecting individuals into parting, often only temporarily, from their possessions, enabling others to access and steal information.
 A "bag-op" refers to the use of hotel staff to access data, such as through laptops, in hotel rooms.
 Information may be stolen in transit, in taxis, at airport baggage counters, baggage carousels, on trains and so on.